Fong Kay Yian: Early life and education

-Kay Yian studied at the Singapore Sports School and graduated from Republic Polytechnic with a Diploma in Sports and Leisure Management.
+Fong studied at the Singapore Sports School and graduated from Republic Polytechnic with a Diploma in Sports and Leisure Management.
 She pursued a Bachelor's degree in Psychological Science at James Cook University Singapore (JCU) and graduated with Honours in July 2022.
 She was the very first recipient of JCU’s Sports Scholarship.

 Diving career

-In 2013, Kay Yian took part in the 2013 Asian Youth Games held in Nanjing and was ranked 7th in the 3 m springboard event.
+In 2013, Fong took part in the 2013 Asian Youth Games held in Nanjing and was ranked 7th in the 3 m springboard event.
 In December, she took part in the 2013 Southeast Asian Games along with her partner Myra Lee in the women's synchronized 3 m springboard event which the duo won the bronze medal.

-At the 2015 Southeast Asian Games in Singapore, Kay Yian won a silver medal in the women's synchronized 3 m springboard event with her partner Ashlee Tan.
+At the 2015 Southeast Asian Games in Singapore, Fong won a silver medal in the women's synchronized 3 m springboard event with her partner Ashlee Tan.
 She also participated in the women's 3 m springboard event, which she won herself a bronze medal.

-At the 2017 Southeast Asian Games in Kuala Lumpur, Kay Yian won the gold medal with Ashlee in the women's 3 m synchronized springboard event, even though the duo finished second, as gold-winning diver Ng Yan Yee failed a doping test which resulted in the Malaysian team being stripped of the gold medal.
+At the 2017 Southeast Asian Games in Kuala Lumpur, Fong won the gold medal with Ashlee in the women's 3 m synchronized springboard event, even though the duo finished second, as gold-winning diver Ng Yan Yee failed a doping test which resulted in the Malaysian team being stripped of the gold medal.
 It was Singapore's first diving title at the Games since Sally Lim captured the women's 3 m springboard gold on home soil at the 1973 Games.

-At the 2019 Southeast Asian Games in Philippines, Kay Yian and Ashlee won the silver medal in the women's 3 m synchronized springboard event.
+At the 2019 Southeast Asian Games in Philippines, Fong and Ashlee won the silver medal in the women's 3 m synchronized springboard event.

-At the 2021 Southeast Asian Games in Hanoi, Kay Yian won a bronze medal in the women's 3 m springboard event.
+At the 2021 Southeast Asian Games in Hanoi, Fong won a bronze medal in the women's 3 m springboard event.
 Even though Ashlee and her finished third in the women's synchronized 3 m springboard event, no bronze medal was awarded as only three pairs of divers competed in the event.